 “Low wing airplanes were designed by the very devil himself.
 How do I know this?
-Because birds were designed by God and he created them with high wings”- quote by John Frank, Executive Director, Cessna Pilots Association.
+Because birds were designed by God and he created them with high wings”- quote by the late John Frank, Cessna Pilots Association.

 You don’t have to hang around airports, airplanes or pilots very long until someone will crank up the high wing versus low wing debate.
 Early airplanes were called biplanes because they had two wings, one above and the other below the fuselage.
 This design was necessary because the early engines produced very limited horsepower.
 This meant the airplane, if were to carry anything, had to be built from very light materials incapable of providing support for a wing long enough to generate the needed lift.
 The bi-wing design allows two shorter wings to be braced against one another with a series of struts and wires providing the strength and lifting surface required.

 Farmers utilize a similar system to firmly anchor a run of fence with an upright brace post reinforcing the end post.
 Shorter wings can also translate into greater maneuverability as evidenced by the aerobatic airplanes utilizing this configuration.

 The ability to lift heavier loads with a shorter wingspan has also contributed to the long production history of the mighty Antonov AN-2, the world’s largest biplane, in production since 1947.